-Matt Okin (BBS/BBPAC Artistic Director), founded Black Box Studios in 2007 and opened The Black Box Performing Arts Center in November 2015.
-Recent directing credits include: Hair; Talk Radio; Griller; Peer Gynt; Buried Child; Hand To God; Heathers The Musical: High School Edition (teens); Disgraced; Cloud 9; Skip & Rivkah's Not-So-Kosher Interactive Wedding Experience; The Goat Or, Who Is Sylvia?; Blood Brothers A Musical; Evil Dead The Musical; Bad Jews; RMTI's production of Sweeney Todd: The Demon Barber of Fleet Street; True Groove Productions' Diana & Navy & The Golden Tooth (workshop); The Pillowman; and Passing Strange (all at BBPAC); the Off-Broadway premiere of This Time, A New Musical Romance (at Theater For The New City, as well as BBPAC); and the BBS Ensemble's Falsettos "In Concert", House Of Blue Leaves, and Next To Normal (bergenPAC), among many others.
-As a playwright, director, and composer, Matt's original plays and musicals include: Beltsville/Rockville, Part One: Rise Of The Goatman (NJ readings/workshops), Out Of Whack: The All-Kids Rock Musical (devised, at Theater For The New City), Soul Searching (45th Street Theater, DR2 Theater, D-Lounge, and the NYMF), Generations (various NYC venues and NYMF), and A Match Made In Manhattan: The Interactive Jewish Wedding Experience (NYC and national tours).
-Other original plays, produced both in New York and on national tours, include: Second Chances, Twist Of Faith, Walter Liked To Sit In His Big Backyard, Cherry Hill, The Ugly Wife, and Pigs.
+Matt Okin (Artistic Director), founded Black Box Studios in 2007 and opened The Black Box Performing Arts Center in November 2015.
+Recent directing credits include: a new production of George Bernard Shaw’s Pygmalion, Fuddy Meers, Othello (part of free Shakespeare in the Park in Bergen County); Sweat; How to Transcend a Happy Marriage; Significant Other; Spring Awakening; Hair; Talk Radio; Griller; Peer Gynt; Buried Child; Hand To God; Heathers: High School Edition (teens); Disgraced; Cloud 9; Skip & Rivkah's Not-So-Kosher Interactive Wedding Experience; The Goat Or, Who Is Sylvia?; Blood Brothers; Evil Dead The Musical; Bad Jews; RMTI's production of Sweeney Todd: The Demon Barber of Fleet Street; True Groove Productions' Diana & Navy & The Golden Tooth (workshop); The Pillowman; and Passing Strange (all at BBPAC); the Off-Broadway premiere of This Time, A New Musical Romance (at Theater For The New City & BBPAC); the BBS Ensemble's Falsettos "In Concert," House Of Blue Leaves, and Next To Normal (bergenPAC), among many others.
+Matt's original musicals include: Out Of Whack: The All-Kids Rock Musical (devised, at Theater For The New City), Soul Searching (45th Street Theater, DR2 Theater, D-Lounge, and the NYMF), Generations (various NYC venues and NYMF), and A Match Made In Manhattan: The Interactive Jewish Wedding Experience (NYC and national tours).
+His original plays, produced both in New York and on national tours, include: Beltsville/Rockville, Part 1: Rise of the Goatman, One Innocent Woman, Second Chances, Twist Of Faith, Walter Liked To Sit In His Big Backyard, Cherry Hill, The Ugly Wife, and Pigs.
 Matt received a BFA in Dramatic Writing from New York University's Tisch School Of The Arts.
-He has two grad school-age daughters, Rachel and Arielle.
+He has two daughters, Rachel and Arielle.

 BLACK BOX REPERTORY COMPANY MEMBERS